 To best understand how to use these new features and enhancements within your business it is important that you first test the Koali release in your sandbox environment.
 Follow the links below to learn more about each update.
 For more information on best practices with testing sandboxes, refer to Sandboxes: Staging Environments for Customizing and Testing and Considerations for Creating Sandboxes with Accounting Seed Data.

 To print a copy of the Koali Release Notes, right-click and select Print.
 In the Destination drop-down list, select a specific printer name or select Save as PDF.
 Then, click Save.

 Our Koali release has been deployed to all sandbox environments based upon the Release Schedule.
 To benefit from Koali in your production environment sooner, please contact Support by creating a case in our Customer Support Community to request the installation link.

 - Accounting Settings Enhancements

 - Time Card Enhancements

 Accounting Seed has implemented a new redesign of Bank Reconciliation, which makes the process more efficient and effective.
 This new version of Bank Reconciliation will replace the legacy version.
+The new Bank Reconciliation UI is only available in Lightning.
 Highlights of new Bank Reconciliation include: